-Allen Finkelson became a Director in 1994.
-Mr. Finkelson has been a partner at Cravath, Swaine & Moore since 1977, with the exception of the period 1983 through 1985, when he was a Managing Director of Lehman Brothers Kuhn Loeb Incorporated.
+Allen Finkelson became a director in 1994.
+Mr. Finkelson has been a partner at Cravath, Swaine & Moore since 1977, with the exception of the period 1983 through 1985, when he was a managing director of Lehman Brothers Kuhn Loeb Incorporated.
 Mr. Finkelson joined Cravath, Swaine & Moore in 1971.
-Mr. Finkelson received a Bachelor of Arts Degree from St. Lawrence University and a Doctor of Laws Degree from Columbia University School of Law.
+Mr. Finkelson earned a Bachelor of Arts from St. Lawrence University and a J.D. from Columbia University School of Law.

-Jonathan S. Linker is a nominee for election to the Board at the 2002 Annual Meeting.
-Mr. Linker served as a Director of the Company from August 1998 until October 2000.
+Jonathan S. Linker was elected to the Board at the 2002 Annual Meeting.
+Mr. Linker served as a director of the Company from August 1998 until October 2000.
 He has been active in the energy business since 1972.
 Mr. Linker began working with First Reserve Corporation, the largest private equity firm investing exclusively in energy, in 1988 and was a Managing Director of the firm from 1996 until July 2001.
-He is currently a consultant to First Reserve.
-Mr. Linker has been President and a director of IDC Energy Corporation since 1987, a director and officer of Sunset Production Corporation since 1991 serving currently as Chairman, and Manager of Shelby Resources Inc., all small, privately-owned exploration and production companies.
-He is a director of First Wave Marine, Inc., a non-listed company providing shipyard and related services in the Houston-Galveston area.
-Mr. Linker received a Bachelor of Arts degree in Geology from Amherst College, a Master Degree in Geology from Harvard University and a Master of Business Administration degree from the Harvard Business School.
+Mr. Linker is currently an energy consultant.
+Mr. Linker has been President and a director of IDC Energy Corporation since 1987, a director and officer of Sunset Production Corporation since 1991 serving currently as Chairman, and Manager of Shelby Resources Inc., a small, privately-owned exploration and production company.
+He is a director of First Wave Marine, Inc. a private company providing shipyard and related services in the Houston-Galveston area.
+Mr. Linker received a Bachelor of Arts in Geology from Amherst College, a Masters in Geology from Harvard University and a MBA from Harvard University's Graduate School of Business Administration.